spark2k06/PCXT_MiSTer/docs/mcga-vga-palette.md

 option-off path is unchanged by construction.
 TSR: the DAC BIOS calls (`INT 10h AH=10h AL=10h/12h/15h/17h`) are served in any mode, and `AL=93h` no longer drops mode 13h on re-entry (RC6).
-Stage 3 items are unimplemented and optional — build only what §6.2 asks for once this is confirmed on Titus the Fox / Prehistorik 2.
+Stage 3 items are unimplemented and optional — build only what §6.2 asks for.

+Confirmed on hardware: Titus the Fox gameplay now renders in the game's own palette, which settles RC7 in favour of the mode `0Dh` theory.
+Making the DAC BIOS calls live also exposed **RC8**, a register-preservation bug in `read_one_dac` that hung every fade; fixed, awaiting a hardware run.

+**RC9** below was that same exposure hitting the readback path, and it was the one that actually broke the fades.
 Scope: `status[29]` (OSD *MCGA Mode 13h*), `rtl/video/*`, `SW/mcga/mcgatsr.asm`
 Branch at time of writing: `ega-test` (`13b3093`)